samatuulu/photoapp/source/doc.md

 For this task, I override the method `create` inside the class `PhotoViewSet`.
 The main idea of `create` method is when the `Photo` object created after that with the help of regular expression, I get all the tags from the caption and save it to the other model Tag.
 For creating tags, I used `get_or_create`, for the reason not saving the same tag again and again.

+- Implement batch upload, edit, delete, publish API for photos

+For now only upload feature works for photos.
+By sending a post request to the
+<a href="http://localhost:8000/api/v1/add/photos/">endpoint</a>  users can send multiple images.